Skip to main content

 Insurance Companies Only Have One Move Against You

 They will dig for any excuse to pin even 1% of the fault on you.
-This is their only play, and we see it coming from a mile away.
-It's why their first move is always to get you into a recorded statement—it’s a hunt for anything they can twist against you.
+This is their only play, and experienced personal injury advocates see it coming from a mile away.
+It's why their first move is always to get injured parties into a recorded statement—it's a hunt for anything they can twist against you.
 Understanding the cynical reasons why insurance companies deny claims is the first step in beating them.
-Our job is to build a fortress of evidence around your 0% fault status and make that foolish legal maneuver impossible.
+Colorado's modified comparative negligence rule (C.R.S. § 13-21-111) allows them to use any assigned fault to reduce settlement value, making their strategy particularly aggressive.
+They know that under state law, plaintiffs bearing 50% or more fault are barred from recovery entirely.
+This creates enormous pressure to accept lowball offers.
+A fortress of evidence establishing zero percent fault status makes that legal maneuver impossible.
+With Colorado's three-year statute of limitations (C.R.S. § 13-80-101) and potential non-economic damages reaching $1,500,000, the stakes demand meticulous documentation from day one.

 Your Immediate Next Steps to Secure the Claim